The Informer’s weekly news roundup, presented in partnership with KHOI community radio.

 Iowa Senate GOP sexual harassment lawsuit settled

 On Monday, the State Appeals Board approved a controversial lawsuit settlement against the Iowa Senate GOP that will cost Iowa taxpayers $1.75 million.
 The lawsuit was filed by Kirsten Anderson, a former Republican communications director, who alleged there was a “boys’ club” culture of widespread sexual harassment among the Republican Senate caucus at the Statehouse.
-Anderson was separately awarded $2.2 million in damages in July.
+Anderson was initially awarded $2.2 million in damages in July before the amount was reduced.
 Gov. Kim Reynolds called demands for Bill Dix to step down from his role as the state Senate’s majority leader in response to the scandal “ridiculous” and an attempt to turn it into a “political issue.”

 More evidence emerges of Branstad’s Medicaid privatization failure